 For more information, read our print-friendly, downloadable brochure on Creutzfeldt-Jakob disease.

-Creutzfeldt-Jakob disease (often abbreviated to CJD) is a rare and fatal form of dementia.
+Creutzfeldt-Jakob disease (often abbreviated to CJD) is a rare and fatal brain disease that leads to dementia.

 What is CJD caused by?

 CJD is caused by a protein found in the brain called a prion.
-In its natural form, this type of protein is harmless.
-Prions are made by most body cells and doesn’t cause disease.
+In its natural shape, this type of protein does not cause disease.
+Prions are made by most body cells and don't cause disease.

 How quickly does CJD progress?

-It can be several years between when a person is exposed to CJD and when the first abnormal prions are formed.
+It can be several years between when a person is exposed to CJD and when the first abnormally shaped prions are formed.

-Usually a mental or neurological problem appears first, and early symptoms can be mild.
-A family member is often the first to notice that a person is going through mood swings, social withdrawal or has a general lack of interest.
+Usually, a mental or neurological problem appears first.
+Early symptoms can be mild, sometimes like depression.
+A family member or friend is often the first to notice mood swings, social withdrawal or lack of interest.

-Once symptoms take hold, the disease progresses quickly.
-Eventually, a person affected by CJD loses the ability to move and speak, and will need full-time care.
+Once symptoms start, CJD usually progresses quickly.
+Eventually, the person loses the ability to move, speak or care for themselves, and they will need full-time care.

 The majority of people living with CJD fall under two types, sporadic and familial.
 In rare cases, CJD can be accidentally transmitted from other people and animals, leading to iatrogenic and variant types.

 Most diagnoses of CJD – about 90% – are considered sporadic, meaning they do not run in families.
-Sporadic CJD can affect older people without warning or explanation.
-The prion protein likely begins to form in one or a few brain cells and then spreads to the rest of the brain.
+Sporadic CJD typically occurs in older people without warning or clear reason.
+These cases appear unpredictably and cannot be linked to other cases.
+Sporadic CJD likely begins when prion protein forms an abnormal shape in one or a few brain cells.
+The abnormal shape probably spreads to the normal prion proteins in the rest of the brain.

 Since 1998, when monitoring began, 1007 Canadians have been diagnosed with sporadic CJD.